Jain literature: Miscellaneous collections

 From the 15th century onwards, various Śvetāmbara subsects began to disagree on the composition of the canon.
 Mūrtipūjaks ("idol-worshippers") accept 45 texts, while the Sthānakavāsins and Terāpanthins only accept 32.

 Digambara Canon (The Siddhanta)

 The Digambara canon of scriptures includes these two main texts, three commentaries on the main texts, and four (later) Anuyogas (expositions), consisting of more than 20 texts.

 The great commentator Virasena wrote two commentary texts on the Ṣaṭkhaṅḍāgama, the Dhaval‑tika on the first five volumes and Maha‑dhaval‑tika on the sixth volume of the Ṣaṭkhaṅḍāgama, around 780 CE.
 Virasena and his disciple, Jinasena, also wrote a commentary on the Kaşāyapāhuda, known as Jaya‑dhavala‑tika.

 There is no agreement on the canonical Anuyogas ("Expositions").
-The Anuyogas were written between the 2nd and the 11th centuries CE, either in Jaina Śaurasenī Prakrit or in Sanskrit.
+The Anuyogas were written between the 2nd and 11th centuries CE, either in Jaina Śaurasenī Prakrit or in Sanskrit.

 The expositions (Anuyogas) are divided into four literary categories: